Pride. About every leader I know deals with it at some level or another. It’s what constantly must be kept in check, yet is so easily misdiagnosed.

-However, pride corrupts our Godly desire to create by making what we want to create more appealing that what God has to offer.
+However, pride corrupts our Godly desire to create by making what we want to create more appealing than what God has to offer.

-For leaders, this is probably most evident in our quite times with Jesus.
+For leaders, this is probably most evident in our quiet times with Jesus.
 On a head level, we under that God is our source of life.

 He is the eternal water that won’t run dry and replenishes our soul.
 But…